Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Lâm ĐồngBáo Lâm Đồng28/10/2025

-Historical and cultural imprints
+Historical and cultural landmarks

-Nguyen Trung Truc Temple
+Nguyen Trung Truc Shrine

-Nguyen Trung Truc communal house in Rach Gia
+Nguyen Trung Truc shrine in Rach Gia

-Nguyen Trung Truc communal house.
+Nguyen Trung Truc Shrine.
 Photo: Tran Tuyen

-Tam Bao Pagoda, an ancient temple in Rach Gia
+Tam Bao Pagoda, an ancient temple in Rach Gia.

 Tam Bao Pagoda.
 Photo: Tran Tuyen